Gositi/discord-fs/README.md

 Below is how I currently plan on going forward with the project.

 ### Next patch release (patch branch)
-- Rename files and classes to better reflect their purpose
 - Fix bugs as they appear

 ### Next minor release (dev branch)